-Cropping obviously leads to drop in quality but for use on web or sharing with friends, this option is fine.
-Even printing for use in albums is fine with this method but for anything more serious or quality oriented, stitching images is the way to go.
+Cropping obviously leads to a drop in quality but for use on the web or sharing with friends, this option is fine.
+Even printing for use in albums is fine with this method but for anything more serious or quality-oriented, stitching images is the way to go.

 For good results using stitching, some basic things have to kept in mind while capturing images.
 Use a short telephoto lens.
 Click raw!
-Set the focus, aperture, shutter speed and ISO manually.
-Don’t change anything across shots which are meant to be used for creating panorama.
-Yes, don’t even change the shutter speed (for those wondering why, apart from obvious change in exposure, we can discuss this aspect in person).
+Set the focus, aperture, shutter speed, and ISO manually.
+Don’t change anything across shots that are meant to be used for creating a panorama.
+Yes, don’t even change the shutter speed (for those wondering why, apart from the obvious change in exposure, it also impacts the quality of images.
+We can discuss this aspect in person).
 Mount the camera on a tripod and start capturing the images.
 Move to left or right for every subsequent image while keeping at least 1/3 frame common (overlapping).
 Capture multiple shots quickly.
-It doesn’t matter if there is minor change in the amount of overlap.
+It doesn’t matter if there is a minor change in the amount of overlap.
 What is important is to capture when the scene has not changed much.
 On hills, this is the challenge.
-With every passing moment, especially during sunrise or sunset, light changes very quickly.
+With every passing moment, especially during sunrise or sunset, the light changes very quickly.
 For those of you seriously considering going into panorama shooting, borrow a panorama head from someone you know and give that a try too.

 (This was created using three raw images captured hand-held using Zeiss 135mm lens on Nikon full-frame body, stitched using Affinity Photo)

 Here is the link to this file if you want to download a larger size – Snow-peak Pano under CC Attribution 4.0 License